awslabs/LISA/lib/docs/config/projects.md

 ### Assign Session to Project

-Assign a session to a project or remove it from a project.
+Assign or remove a session to a Project.

 ```bash
 PUT /project/{projectId}/session/{sessionId}